 Skateboard wheels - choosing the right durometer and size

 Wheel size: The size of the wheel is measured in diameter and affects speed and control.
-Bigger skateboard wheels are typically faster but less manoeuvrable while smaller wheels tend to be easier to manoeuvre but are not as fast.
+Bigger skateboard wheels are typically faster but less manoeuvrable while smaller skateboard wheels tend to be easier to manoeuvre but are not as fast.

 Wheel durometer: The hardness of the wheel is indicated by a numerical rating and the letter A. The durometer affects the durability, road grip and shock absorption of the wheels.
 The higher the rating, the harder the wheels.

 We have packages with four skateboard wheels, but you can also buy wheels separately.
 On the product pages, you can see the number of wheels included in a package.
-It’s also possible to choose between different diameters to get exactly the size of wheel you prefer for your skateboard.
+It’s also possible to choose between different diameters to get exactly the size of the wheel you prefer for your skateboard.

 If you have doubts about how to choose the right wheels for your skateboard, do not hesitate to contact us.

 Skateboard wheels are all about personal preferences, but there are a few rules of thumb: